sparkfun/SparkFun_Buck_Regulator_AP63357DV-7/docs/hardware_overview.md

 * Users can also configure the `EN` pin to set the [UVLO](#undervoltage-lockout "Undervoltage Lockout") threshold.

 !!! info "Default Configuration"
-	On our boards, the `EN` pin to set the [UVLO](#undervoltage-lockout "Undervoltage Lockout") threshold.
+	On our boards, the `EN` pin is used to set the [UVLO](#undervoltage-lockout "Undervoltage Lockout") threshold.
 Therefore, the power output from the board is enabled by default.

 <center>
 <table class="pdf">